dhis2/notes/README.md

 This way of shipping core-apps is being phased out, but as of 2.29 it is still the primary way of shipping core applications.

-## Versioning

-The basic principle is to follow semver (major.minor.patch).

-- Major is used to track against the DHIS2 version (e.g. 28 for DHIS2 version 2.28)
-- Minor for marking breaking changes
-- Patch is for fixes and patches

-**N.B.
-Check the README for the instructions for your specific app**